The Official Name Explanations Thread

 The katakana is キャベ (Kyabe).
 The official romanization in Japan is "Cabbe".
 That's how Viz translated his name, but most people know the character as "Cabba" because that's what Funimation went with.
 What's the proper translation?

-First, the character's name is a pun on the vegetable cabbage, which would most properly be approximated as キャベジ (kyabeji) in katakana, but it's normally approximated as キャベツ (kyabetsu) for whatever reason.
+First, the character's name is a pun on the vegetable cabbage, which would most properly be approximated as キャベジ (kyabeji) in katakana, but it's normally called キャベツ (kyabetsu) in Japan for whatever reason.
 The character's name drops the last syllable, giving us キャベ (Kyabe).
 Basically, it's pronounced like "cabbage" but with the last syllable dropped.
 Many people assume that means it should be "Cabba" in English, but is that really true?

 To be fair, not everyone pronounces "cabbage" the same way.
 Some pronounce the "bage" part with more of an "ah" sound, resulting in "cab-baj" or "cab-bahj".
 Others pronounce it with a "beh" sound, resulting in "cab-bej" or "ca-behj".
 The katakana for キャベジ (kyabeji), キャベツ (kyabetsu), and キャベ (Kyabe) all go by the "cab-bej/cab-behj" pronunciation.
 If they went by the "cab-baj/cab-bahj" pronunciation, they'd be キャバジ (kyabaji), キャバツ (kyabatsu), and キャバ (kyaba).